annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Static generator

 You can generate a static website at the command line.
-The static site generator makes the entire website in advance, instead of waiting for a file to be requested.
+The static generator makes the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate`, you can optionally add a folder and a location.
 This will generate a static website in the `public` folder.
 Upload the static website to your web server and generate a new one when needed.
 [Learn more about the static generator](https://github.com/annaesvensson/yellow-generate).

 ### Layout system

 You can customise the appearance of your website with HTML and CSS.
-Fortunately you don't have to learn a web framework, but can use normal PHP.
+Fortunately you don't have to learn another web framework, but can use normal PHP.
 This allows you to access the API, create control structures and most of it will probably look pretty familiar to you.
 We are using the same API everywhere, from layout files to extensions.
 It's quite powerful and worth taking a closer look at the layout system sooner or later.
 [Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

 ## Objects